fedlinllc/fedlin-web-app-shield/README.md

 ## 🤝 Engagement Models

 **Direct Deployment**
-Complete security baseline setup for your domains with documentation and training.
+Complete Web App Shield setup for your domains with documentation and training.

 **MSP Partnership**
-Standardized baseline deployment across your managed client accounts.
+Standardized Web App Shield deployment across your managed client accounts.

 **Consulting Business Services**
 FEDLIN operates as an independent consulting firm, open to contract and C2C engagements for Cloudflare security architecture and compliance automation projects.